Eleven-Trading/TradeNote/README.md

 You can then access the website on http://localhost:8080

 ### Docker
-Requirements
+#### Requirements
 - Docker
 - Docker Compose
 - Node 18.X
 - MongoDB

+#### Installation
-If you already have a running MongoDB database, you can simply run the TradeNote image with its environment variables
+You need to have a running MongoDB database.

+Run the TradeNote image with its environment variables.

 ```
 docker run \